axellee1994/ft_transcendence/42transcendence-main/frontend/README.md

 This will:
 - Build the frontend container
-- Start the development server on port 3000
+- Start the application on port 4001 (served through the backend)
 - Enable hot-reload for both TypeScript and Tailwind CSS

 ## Project Structure